kenny880507/Data-Structures-Learning-Log/README.md

-# Data Structure Learning Log
+# Data Structures and Algorithms Learning Log

-This project is used to document the learning journey of data structures.
+This project is used to document the learning journey of data structures and algorithms.
 I will be documenting my notes and coding exercises here.

-## Outline
+# Outline

 - [Data Structure](#data-structure)
 - [C++](#c++)
 - [Git](#git)
 - [Reference](#reference)

-## Data Structure
+# Data Structure

 This section will introduce common containers in data structure.
 The content covers the definition of each container and the four fundamental operations: access, search, insert, and delete.
 > Since `delete` is a reserved keyword in C++, the `delete()` function is usually replaced with alternative names such as `remove()`.

-### Introduction to Data Structure
+## Introduction to Data Structure

-#### Array
+### Array

 ![array](documents/images/Data%20Structure/array.png)